 [q]Why is horizontal gene transfer important in microbial populations?

-[a]It spreads beneficial traits like antibiotic resistance, enhancing survival and adaptation.
+[a]Processes like conjugation and tranformation can spread genes for beneficial traits like antibiotic resistance, enhancing survival and adaptation.

 [/qdeck]

-4. Tackle these quizzes
+4. Tackle this quiz

-[h] Horizontal Gene Transfer, Quiz 1
+[h] Horizontal Gene Transfer

 [q] When you inherited genes from your parents, that was an example of [hangman] gene transfer.
 When one bacterial cell takes up and integrates genes from another bacterial cell, that’s an example of [hangman] gene transfer.